 The antenna is one the most important components of your FPV system, so having a great antenna is important.
 With a great antenna, you will be able to fly further and with a clearer view.
 Most drones come with linear antennas which can produce multi-path fading interference.
 This means reflected signals can return to the receiver and scramble the video feed or completely cancel it.

 When using circular polarized antennas on both ends, any reflected signals enter the receiver at significantly lower strength than direct signals.
 This results in cleaner video as well as better penetration.
-Circular polarization is best when used with high frequencies (ie 5.8GHz).
+Circular polarization is best when used with high frequencies such as 5.8GHz.

 One of the best is the TBS Triumph SMA 5.8 GHz antenna by Team Blacksheep.
 Here’s a terrific video reviewing the TBS Triumph SMA Antenna with a FPV range over 1 km.